Ssentiago/obsidian-openapi-renderer/README.md

 - Generated HTML filename
 - OpenAPI specification filename
 - Iframe dimensions (width and height)
 - Auto-update toggle for preview.
-Note that next to the plugin preview, you also have a manual update button on the top left

 ### Credits
 Special thanks to [mnaoumov](https://github.com/mnaoumov/) for providing the initial DataviewJS script, which served as the foundation for this plugin's functionality.